OrthogonalDesign/DDD_Introduction/PITCHME.md

 ![Layer](assets/img/DDD-layered-architecture.png)

 Note:
-This is original Layered Architecture from Eric Evans
+This is original Layered Architecture from Eric Evans.

+Copied:
+the UI layer interacts to business logic, and business logic talks to the data layer, and all the layers are mixed up and depend heavily on each other.
+In 3-tier and n-tier architectures, none of the layers are independent; this fact raises a separation of concerns.
+Such systems are very hard to und erstand and maintain.
+The drawback of this traditional architecture is unnecessary coupling.

 ---
 #### Improved Onion Architecture